-4. If the student has completed 20 course units in economics exclusive of workshop units, he or she need not register formally for the workshop.
-But he or she must satisfy all requirements for completion of the workshop with a letter grade.
-A letter from the workshop organizer indicating that this requirement has been met is required for the student's file.
+4. If the student has completed 20 course units in economics, exclusive of workshop units, he or she need not register formally for the workshop, however he or she must satisfy all requirements for completion of the workshop with a letter grade.
+A letter from the workshop organizer, indicating that this requirement has been met, is required for the student's file.

-The explicit workshop requirements are presentation of a paper and a year's formal participation.
-However, all graduate students are strongly encouraged to attend at least one workshop every week, not necessarily the same one every week.
+The explicit workshop requirements are; a presentation of a paper and a year's formal participation.
+However, all graduate students are strongly encouraged to attend at least one workshop every week.

 Students in regular attendance are expected to help with things like overhead projectors and refreshments after the workshop.

-Students will be included in the vita pack up to 2 times, and within the first three years of receiving their Ph.D. degree, whichever comes first.
+Students will be included in the vita pack; up to two times and within the first three years of receiving their Ph.D. degree, whichever comes first.